snakeleon/YouCompleteMe-x64/README.md

 the features available for each file type.
 See the _YcmCompleter subcommands_ section for more information on the available subcommands and their usage.

+Some commands, like `Format` accept a range, like `:%YcmCompleter Format`.

+Some commands like `GetDoc` and the various `GoTo` commands respect modifiers, like `:rightbelow YcmCompleter GetDoc`, `:vertical YcmCompleter GoTo`.

 YcmCompleter Subcommands
 ------------------------